History of Best Buy in Timeline

 January 2001: Acquisition of Musicland Stores Corporation

-July 2002: Brad Anderson Becomes CEO
+July 2002: Brad Anderson becomes CEO

 In July 2002, Brad Anderson succeeded Richard Schulze as Best Buy CEO.

-January 2004: Hiring of Virtucom Group
+January 2004: Virtucom Group Hired to Revamp Website

 April 2005: Elimination of Mail-In Rebates